-UNC Asheville women’s swimming coach Elizabeth Lykins today announced the hiring of former Texas A&M standout Rebecca (Sturdy) Westfall as the program’s newest assistant coach.
+UNC Asheville women’s swimming assistant coach is former Texas A&M standout Rebecca (Sturdy) Westfall who returns for her second season with the Bulldogs.

 A biomechanics and technique specialist, Westfall brings a variety of experience to the Asheville program.
-She is currently writing a series of articles on kinetic energy and movement through the water that are published on SwimSwam.com.
+She has published a series of articles on kinetic energy and movement through the water which are published on SwimSwam.com.

 Her first collegiate coaching position came at Adams State College in Alamosa, Colo., where she was the Director of Swimming and Aquatics for two years.
 During her tenure, Westfall created the first-ever women’s team and brought back the men’s program for the first time since the 1970’s.

 While at Texas A&M, Westfall was an eight-time all-American, nine-time Big XII champion and 2004 Big XII Newcomer of the Year.
-As a freshman won the 100 and 200 backstroke events and anchored the 400 and 800 free relays in 2004, winning the Aggies’ first-ever relay conference titles.
+As a freshman, she won the 100 and 200 backstroke events and anchored the 400 and 800 free relays, winning the Aggies’ first-ever conference relay titles.
 She suffered shoulder injuries as a sophomore and junior, but rallied to make a senior comeback.
 In 2007, Westfall won the 100 butterfly and took second in the 50 free, which helped the Aggie squad to the school’s first-ever team Big XII title and an eighth-place finish nationally.

 During her fifth year, Westfall served as a student assistant coach for one semester at Texas A&M and worked with Olympians, Julia Wilkinson (Canada), Triin Aliiand (Estonia) Alia Atkinson (Jamaica), and Christine Marshall (USA) as well as U.S. National Team member Kristen Heiss.